Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem: Introduction

-Our contributions are: \begin{itemize} \item We propose a two-stage graph sparsification pipeline that applies learned pruning to already-sparse heuristic candidate graphs rather than to the complete graph.
-A single model, trained once on a mixed dataset comprising 4 distance types and 5 instance distributions, reduces density by up to $47\%$ while retaining ${\geq}99.69\%$ of optimal-tour edges across all four distance types and five distributions.
-On Euclidean instances, the method also outperforms recent neural sparsification approaches that operate on the complete graph. \item We show that fusing two heuristics ($\alpha$-Nearest $\cup$ POPMUSIC) creates a source-provenance signal that makes learned pruning both effective and robust: even a simple logistic regression suffices, and the method transfers stably to instances five times larger than the training size. \item We demonstrate that the two-stage method becomes increasingly valuable at larger scales: from $N{=}200$ onward, union + learned pruning achieves higher coverage than POPMUSIC alone, even though POPMUSIC is the stronger single-stage heuristic at small sizes. \end{itemize}
+\begin{itemize} \item We propose a two-stage graph sparsification pipeline that applies learned pruning to a sparse candidate graph rather than to the complete graph.
+A single model, trained once on a mixed dataset of 20 TSP families (4 distance types $\times$ 5 spatial distributions), reduces density by $37$--$47\%$ while retaining ${\geq}99.69\%$ of optimal-tour edges.
+On Euclidean instances, the method matches or exceeds the coverage of recent neural sparsifiers at lower density. \item We show that fusing two heuristics ($\alpha$-Nearest $\cup$ POPMUSIC) creates a source-provenance signal that makes learned pruning effective: even a simple logistic regression suffices, and the method transfers stably to instances five times larger than the training size. \item We demonstrate that the two-stage method becomes increasingly valuable at larger scales: from $N{=}200$ onward, union + learned pruning achieves higher coverage than POPMUSIC alone, even though POPMUSIC is the stronger single-stage heuristic at small sizes. \end{itemize}